 Who Is Adam?

 “And YHVH Elohim formed man (adam) dust from the ground…” Why is this so important, you rightly ask?
 The most prominent idea that the word ‘adam’ communicates is that of having the quality and potential to “…be like…” Adam (mankind) has the potential, and the propensity, to ‘image’ and ‘be like’ those spiritual influences that can and do influence ‘adam’.
 The simple truth of the Hebrew word ‘adam’ has been lost on seeking minds for millennia, and not necessarily by accident or coincidence.
 It was no fluke of circumstance that mankind was distracted from the original strategy of Spirit Truth.
-Adam was deceived into believing that adam is only flesh and bone, and getting his ‘life’ from blood.
+Adam was deceived into believing that ‘adam’ is only flesh and bone, and getting his ‘life’ from blood.
 Mankind believed that ‘adam’ was primarily a reference to blood.
 It is not!
 The perfect mind of the Spirit of Truth has never changed.
 Not ever.
 Adam was ordained and predetermined as unique above all other lifeforms.
-Adam could ‘hear’ the voice of spirit influence, and then be motivated or manipulated by that spirit voice, to submit to or respond to that spirit voice of influence.
+Adam could ‘hear’ the voice of spirit influence, and thus be motivated or manipulated by that spirit voice, to submit to or respond to that spirit voice of influence.
 Adam could hear the voice of the spirit of greed or fear or hate or pride, and be moved upon to respond to those negative spirit voices, and therefore man-ifest the negative spirit that could manipulate ‘adam’.
-Adam is also equipped with the unique capacity to hear the voice of Spirit Truth, and then manifest that Spirit Truth in the benevolent relationship adam was to impart to all in his realm of influence.
-Adam, alone, could have the ability, and the responsibility, to impart Godly Order to the benefit of all.
+Adam is also equipped with the unique capacity to hear the voice of Spirit Truth, and ultimately manifest that Spirit Truth in the benevolent relationship Adam was ordained to impart to all in his realm of influence.
+Adam alone could have the ability, and the responsibility, to impart Godly Order to the benefit of all.
 Adam was assigned the responsible opportunity to hear the voice of Spirit Truth, or God, and consequently bring his own mind and understanding into submission to Spirit Truth.
-Only when ‘adam’ was in submission to the superior voice of Spirit Truth could ‘adam’ (mankind) then man -ifest Spirit Truth to all.
-Adam was chosen to man-ifest and ‘image’ Spirit Truth.
-All other spirit voices that manipulated ‘adam’ resulted in chaos, disorder and destruction.
-Adam’s role was to serve creation, from the position of submission to Spirit Truth, for the benevolence of all of creation.
-In this, and in this alone, was adam to Image God, and be the Likeness of God.
+Only when ‘adam’ is in submission to the superior voice of Spirit Truth can ‘adam’ (mankind) then man-ifest Spirit Truth to all.
+Adam was chosen to man-ifest and image Spirit Truth, and image is an action verb.
+‘Image’ is an activity, motivated and orchestrated by a level of understanding.
+All other spirit voices that manipulate ‘adam’ result in chaos, disorder and destruction.
+Adam’s role is to serve creation, from the position of submission to Spirit Truth, for the benevolence of all of creation.
+In this, and in this alone, was ‘adam’ to Image God, and be the Likeness of God.
 Then, and only then, could ‘adam’ become Adam.
 And in this role, God would indeed become Man.
 And any performance by Adam, less than submission to Spirit Truth, would result in the manifestation of dust!
 For ‘dust’ is a quality of existence, and the results thereof.